LyuboDev33/Vanilla-JS-Reviews/README.md

-This is a basic reviews switche creater with HTML, CSS and Vanilla JavaScript.
+This is a basic reviews switcher creater with HTML, CSS and Vanilla JavaScript.

 How it works: